 The council or housing association may use an antisocial behaviour ground if they think there has been nuisance, antisocial or criminal behaviour caused by:

-you or someone in your household
+anyone in your household

-a visitor to your home
+visitors to your home

 Find out more about eviction for antisocial behaviour.